farshidshahmoradi1996/react-native-voice-recognizer/README.md

 ![speech-api-lead](https://user-images.githubusercontent.com/37307562/78901097-159fe800-7a8d-11ea-948a-0ce9ff01a5b6.png)<br>
 >A tiny lib for open native platform voice regonizer in react native.
 ## Motivation
-<a href="https://github.com/react-native-community">`react-native-community`<a/> provides an awesome <a href="https://github.com/react-native-community/voice">@react-native-community/voice</a> for reconiting voice but sometimes you don't want to create your own voice reconizer also you want only recogniting with native platform tool.
+<a href="https://github.com/react-native-community">`react-native-community`<a/> provides an awesome <a href="https://github.com/react-native-community/voice">@react-native-community/voice</a> for reconiting voice but sometimes you don't want to create your own voice reconizer also you want a clean way and recogniting with native platform tools.
 ## Feautures
-  - tiny and clean way :rocket:.
+  - Tiny And Clean Way :rocket:.
   - Native Implementation :chart_with_upwards_trend: .
   - Easy To Use :heart_eyes: ( only have one method ) .
   - No `ios` Support :hankey: ( may be add in future ) .